orsonteodoro/gcf2/README.md

 20. Run `./gen_pkg_lists.sh`
 21. `emerge -ve @world`

-Step 3 again is to minimize temporarly blocks and rollbacks, and to insure that all installed packages are capable of being installed to weed out bad poor quality ebuilds.
+Step 3 again is to minimize temporarly blocks and rollbacks, and to ensure that all installed packages are capable of being installed to weed out bad poor quality ebuilds.
 The unmergable poor quality ebuilds should be removed from the world list or replaced with a working version or one from a different